r-huijts/xcode-mcp-server/docs/test-plan.md

 **Query:**
 ```
-Please run pod install for the current project.
-I've added Alamofire as a dependency.
+Run pod install for the current project with clean cache and repo update.
 ```

 **Expected Result:**